Max-Joshua/Herramientas_Computacionales/README.md

   To run the videogame, you must download a copy of the folder completely, run the program from the main code found in the "game" folder, and start enjoying the game.

-  the game controls are as follows:
+  The game controls are as follows:

   A <---> D: move sideways
   W: Jump
   S: Shoot

   The player has five fireballs, which recharge with each enemy killed.
   The player has five lives which will be lost one by one if an enemy hits him.
   The game is restarted if the player runs out of health points